-The Department Chair is responsible for leadership of the department and management of resources.
+The School Directoris responsible for leadership of the department and management of resources.
 The Director of Graduate Studies (DGS) chairs the Graduate Education Committee and coordinates the administration of the department's graduate programs.
-S/he communicates and enforces University of Minnesota policies and opportunities.
+They communicate and enforce University of Minnesota policies and opportunities.